Oral Restrictions and Watchful Waiting: When Breastfeeding Looks Fine (But Something Feels Off)

 – Restless sleep, teeth grinding, or open-mouth sleeping

-Not all babies with ties experience these things.
+Not all babies with ties experience breastfeeding difficulties or struggles in the future.
 But if issues arise, they’re worth exploring with someone who understands the connection between oral structure and function.

 Need Help Figuring It Out?